NB Application for this course for September 2023 entry is now closed.

 Teaching, learning and assessment

-The course is structured between 18 weeks of teaching at QMU (which is a mixture of mostly face-to-face and some blended learning) and 18 weeks split between two secondary school placements.
+The course is structured between 18 weeks of teaching at QMU (face-to-face with some blended learning) and 18 weeks split between two secondary school placements.

 Teaching consists of independent and collaborative learning in workshops.
-You will engage in research and produce three written assignments and one Individual presentation all of which will be either assessed at Levels 11 (Master's degree level) or Level 10.
-School placements are assessed through observation of your teaching and learning within the secondary School context.
+You will engage in research and produce two written assignments and two presentations all of which will be either assessed at Levels 11 (Master's degree level).
+School placements are assessed through observation of your teaching and learning within the secondary School context at Level 10.

 Assessments are designed to: